Hospitality, Event Management & Tourism (HEMT)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

-Enrollment limited to students with department of Sport Mgt, Hospitality & Tour.
+Enrollment is limited to students with a program in Hospitality & Tourism Mgmt or Hospitality Management.

 A special study opportunity for students to investigate in-depth, approved topics in hospitality, event management and tourism.
 Topic and credit established by student and supervising instructor.
 Independent Study courses give students the opportunity to pursue research and/or studies that are not part of the university's traditional course offerings.
 Students work one on one or in small groups with faculty guidance and are typically required to submit a final paper or project as determined by the supervising professor.